UVADS/ds6011/capstone_flow.md

   3/ Presentation

   Optional: Presentation and paper for [SIEDS](https://engineering.virginia.edu/ieee-sieds)
-  SIEDS is is a student-focused international forum for applied research, development, and design in Systems and Information Engineering.
+  SIEDS is a student-focused international forum for applied research, development, and design in Systems and Information Engineering.

 #